-3. Complete one of the following, either a. or b.
+Complete one of the following, either a. or b.
 (3 credits):

-- a.
-A 3-credit internship by enrollment in AIIS 493 American Indian and Indigenous Studies Internship.
-Students will work on a semester project with or for a tribal community, with an off-reservation Indigenous organization, or engage in an approved activity in consultation with a supervising faculty member. - A 3-credit independent study by enrollment in AIIS 490 Independent Study.
+- tion Indigenous organization, or engage in an approved activity in consultation with a supervising faculty member. - A 3-credit independent study by enrollment in AIIS 490 Independent Study.
 Students will complete a capstone project through directed readings, or research with a supervising faculty member.